 Before the protoplasm theory, many cell biologists had given their contribution to study the term protoplasm.
-Up to the mid-19th Century, all were indulged in studying the cell-wall instead of cell-contents.
-Later, the cell biologists were started investigating the cellular contents.
+Up to the mid-19th Century, all were indulged in studying the cell wall instead of cell contents.
+Later, cell biologists started investigating the cellular contents.

 |1835||Felix Dujardin||He performed experiments on the protozoa and termed a name “Sarcode” for the jelly-like substance within the cell|

 |1839||J.E.
 Purkinje||He studied the animal embryo and coined a term “Protoplasm”|